 The brilliant thing about dynamic landing pages is that you can make it about your prospect and basically communicate on a 1-on-1 level.

 As you can see in the screenshot below, we added their first name and the company logo to the page... along with a short copy, video and Eventbrite info.

-Here’s a quick overview of what we accomplished across different stages of the campaign
+Here’s a quick overview of what we accomplished across different stages of our event promotion strategy: